 If a project receives financial assistance from FTA, then it is an FTA-assisted joint development.
 Joint development projects may utilize financial assistance from FTA through:

-- New grant funding through one of FTA’s planning or capital grants programs
+- New grant funding through one of FTA’s planning or capital grants programs, or

-- Development of property or air rights previously acquired with FTA grant funding
+- The development of property or air rights previously acquired with FTA grant funding

 FTA does not offer a grants program specifically for joint development.
 FTA-assisted joint developments are subject to the requirements of the FTA grants program through which they received funding.

 FTA Guidance on Joint Development